Wraparound

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of the study was to compare families receiving Wraparound (Wrap) services, families receiving Multisystemic Therapy (MST) and those receiving both treatments (Wrap + MST).
+The purpose of the study was to compare families receiving Wraparound services, families receiving Multisystemic Therapy (MST), and those receiving both treatments (Wrap + MST).
 Measures utilized include the Child Behavior Checklist (CBCL), the Child and Adolescent Functional Assessment Scale (CAFAS), and the Multisector Service Contact Questionnaire (MSCC).
-Results indicate all three groups improved over the study period.
+Participants were assigned to either Wraparound, MST or Wrap + MST.
+Results indicate that all three groups improved over the study period.
 The MST-only group demonstrated more clinical improvement than the other groups.
 Functional outcomes did not differ significantly across groups.
 Youth in Wrap + MST had higher baseline severity and experienced less clinical and functional change than the other two groups, despite more mental health service use.
-Limitations include a high level of attrition (although this did not differ across groups), generalizability due to gender and ethnicity, and differences across groups at baseline.
+Limitations include a high level of attrition (although this did not differ across groups), lack of generalizability due to gender and ethnicity, and differences across groups at baseline.

 Mears, S. L., Yaffe, J., & Harris, N. J. (2009).
 Evaluation of Wraparound services for severely emotionally disturbed youths.
 Research on Social Work Practice, 19(6), 678–685. https://doi.org/10.1177/1049731508329385